 Find out more about making a will here.

-If your total worth is above the inheritance tax threshold of £325,000 (for 2013-14 tax year) then you will need to make provisions for the rest of the cash to stop the tax man getting his hands on it rather than your relatives.
+If your total worth is above the inheritance tax threshold of £325,000 then you will need to make provisions for the rest of the cash to stop the tax man getting his hands on it rather than your relatives.
+Anything over the threshold will be taxed at 40%.

 - One thing you can do is to give some of your wealth away while you are still alive.
 Any money or property you give away (and don’t use yourself) at least seven years before you die is free of inheritance tax.
 So keep that in mind if you have time to plan.